-Finally Google set a deadline of early 2026.
-They announced they would delete the fitbit data unless you migrated it to your google account.
+Finally, Google set a deadline of early 2026.
+They announced they would delete the Fitbit data unless you migrated it to your Google account.
 This meant I now had to make the app if I wanted to keep my data in a useful format.
 I decided to try to recreate the old Fitbit dashboard.

-The goals of this project are two-fold: First, I wanted to be able to preserve and view my historical Fitbit data after moving to a tracker from another brand.
+The goals of this project are twofold: First, I wanted to be able to preserve and view my historical Fitbit data after moving to a tracker from another brand.
 Second, I wanted to do this without writing any code by hand, using only the latest AI tools available to me.
 A stretch goal was to convert and import the historical data to my new tracker.

 Dashboard